 Pros of paying yourself a salary:

-• Automatic tax deduction: Paying your taxes via the salary method is a hands-off process, as your taxes are withheld upfront.
+- Automatic tax withholding: Paying your taxes via the salary method is a hands-off process, as your taxes are withheld upfront.

 Cons of paying yourself a salary:

-• Less flexibility: If you receive a salary as a small business owner, you must abide by the IRS’s “reasonable compensation” requirement; this means the salary you pay yourself needs to be comparable to that of an employee working in the same role in your industry.
+- Less flexibility: If you own an S corporation (or are a shareholder-employee of a C corporation), you must abide by the IRS’s “reasonable compensation” requirement.
+This means the salary you pay yourself needs to be comparable to that of an employee working in the same role in your industry.

 Option 2: Owner’s draw method

-The amount you can withdraw and deposit into your personal is also dependent on your owner’s equity, which can be determined using the following formula:
+The amount you can withdraw and deposit into your personal bank account is also dependent on your owner’s equity, which can be determined using the following formula:

 Pros of paying yourself with owner’s draw: